omeka/omeka-s-enduser/docs/modules/csvimport.md

 	- Item Sets
 	- Items
 	- Media (must relate to already existing Items)
-	- Mixed resources (spreadsheet can inlcude Item Sets, Items, and Media)
+	- Mixed resources (spreadsheet can include Item Sets, Items, and Media)
 	- Users.

 - Check the box to **Automap with simple labels**.
-This will automap not only specially formatted column headings but also column headings which match existing vocabulary property labels.
+This will automap not only specially formatted column headings but also column headings that match existing vocabulary property labels.

 - **Comments** will appear on the "Past Imports" page; you may find this useful to make a note about what is being imported and any settings you have chosen on this page.